omahs/golem-docs/docs/Ncreators/javascript/examples/commands.md

 We'll start with a simple example featuring a single `run()` command.
 Then, we'll focus on organizing a more complex task that requires a series of steps:

 * send a `worker.js` script to the provider (this is a simple script that prints "Good morning Golem!" in the terminal),
-* run the `worker.js` on a provider and save output to a file (output.txt) and finally
+* run the `worker.js` on a provider and save the output to a file (output.txt) and finally
 * download the `output.txt` file to back to your computer.